 We get protein from both animal foods such as meat, eggs, fish and cheese, and from vegetable foods such as legumes, grains, nuts, potatoes and bread.
 If you eat a varied diet, the need for protein is automatically covered.
 The protein utilizes best when we eat animal and vegetable proteins by the same meal, preferably in the ratio 1: 3.
 Vegetable proteins also have the benefit that they contain fewer calories and more vitamins, minerals and fiber.

 Vegetable protein sources like beans and grains generally have an inferior content of essential amino acids than animal protein sources such as milk, cheese and other dairy products and meat, fish and poultry.
 It is particular one of the essential amino acids, lysine, which easily will be lacking in a vegetarian diet.
 Are you a vegetarian, you can come soy protein into your daily diet.
-Soy contains more of the essential amino acids than other vegetable protein sources.
+Soy contains more essential amino acids than other vegetable protein sources.

 Protein is the only nutrient that is digested already in the stomach.
 Therefore, you can feel tired of a protein diet.
 The process demands large amounts of energy, this means large amounts of blood which also comes from the brain and leads to fatigue.
 On the other hand, protein stays a long time in the stomach and gives satiety.
 Some protein compounds in meat and milk contain the amino acid tryptophan, which has a calming and sleep-inducing effect.

 Fat includes the important fat-soluble vitamins and essential fatty acids, and it is easy getting enough of it daily.
-The fat is also a good energy supplier for easy/moderate run in a long time.
+The fat is also a good energy supplier for easy/moderate runs in a long time.
 It is preferable if most of the fat comes from vegetable foods, such as nuts, seeds and vegetable oils, as well as from fatty fish (or fish oil).
 If you eat too much fat, you can reduce it by choosing lean products from meat and dairy products.

 Your fat consumption also decreases automatically when you eat more vegetables, fruits and whole grains.
 Let’s say, you want to achieve weight loss, it can only happen if the body consumes more energy than you intake with the diet.
 Metabolism – processes require 70-80% of the energy, physical activity requires the rest.